kyungjae-lee/engineers-notebook/computer-architecture-and-organization/pipelining.md

      e.g., Execute `then` part rather than `else` part in `if then ... else` statement

-     This is said to be working aproximately 80% of the time.
+     This is said to be working approximately 80% of the time.
 If the branch is not taken, whatever that’s stored in PC will end up being the next instruction to be executed, life is good.

    * Branch prediction using hardware called the **Branch Prediction Table**

      Studies have shown that this works >90%  of the time.

 Either way there are some potential issues.
 It’s the designers’ choice!

-## Mitigating Pipeline Hazards